coupdair/designs/ReadMe.md

 ## done

-- `make image`
+- draw box that hiddes !
+- smaller letter size, so it is visible (edges are not visible)

 ## todo

 - design version on hidden face
-- smaller letter size, so it is visible (edges are not visible)
-- draw box that hiddes !
+- design integrated LED holes (e.g. to see uSD access or Linux heartbeat)